HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 The Basic Function Page provides users with a foundational set of cryptographic operations, allowing them to experiment with essential features.
 This page includes several key-related functionalities:

 1. **Key Operations**: Users can generate, update, copy, and paste cryptographic keys.
 Additionally, the page supports key import functionality.
 [TODO PHOTO2]
-2. **Key Storage**: Users can store and manage other users' public keys by importing them into the system.[TODO PHOTO3]
+2. **Key Storage**: Users can store and manage other users' public keys by importing them into the system.[TODO PHOTO3] [TODO PHOTO4]
-3. **Instant Encryption/Decryption**: The page enables real-time encryption and decryption operations, utilizing others' public keys in conjunction with the user's private key.
+4. **Instant Encryption/Decryption**: The page enables real-time encryption and decryption operations, utilizing others' public keys in conjunction with the user's private key.
+[TODO PHOTO5]

 ### WeChat Direct Message Page [TODO PHOTO]

 The WeChat Direct Message Page outlines the mandatory steps required to integrate and utilize WeChat for secure communications.
-Users must complete the following steps:
+Users must complete the following steps:[TODO PHOTO6]

 1. **WeChat Setup**: Install WeChat and add the WeChat Anti-Update Plugin.
+[TODO PHOTO7]
 2. **Hook WeChat**: The page offers a crucial function to hook WeChat, enabling secure interactions.
 Upon completing these steps, users can proceed to the subsequent subpages.

 ### WeChat Communication Channel Build Page [TODO PHOTO]